 Background

-Marine litter is one of the most pervasive pollution problems affecting the marine environment globally (citations? maybe- UNEP, 2009; UNGA, 2012; GOC, 2014).
-The United Nations Environment Programme (UNEP) defines marine litter as ‘any persistent, manufactured or processed solid material discarded, disposed of or abandoned in the marine and coastal environment’.
-Marine litter consists of items that have been made or used by people and deliberately discarded into the sea or rivers or on beaches; brought indirectly to the sea with rivers, sewage, storm water or winds; or accidentally lost, including material lost at sea in bad weather.
+Marine litter or anthropogenic marine debris, and more concretely the plastic fraction of those, referred to generically as marine plastic pollution, is amongst the most pervasive pollution problems affecting the marine environment globally (UNEP, 2009; UNGA, 2012; UNEP, 2016).
+The United Nations Environment Programme defined marine litter as ‘any persistent, manufactured or processed solid material discarded, disposed of or abandoned in the marine and coastal environment’ (UNEP, 2009).
+Marine plastic pollution therefore consists of plastic items or their fragments deliberately discarded or abandoned in the sea; brought indirectly to the sea by rivers, sewage outfalls, storm water or wind; or accidentally lost, including material lost at sea due to negligent practices or in bad weather.
 The universal challenge of addressing and managing marine litter is a useful illustration of the global and transboundary nature of many marine environmental problems.

-Plastics account for 72 percent of all marine litter LITTERBASE 2018).
-(Gregory and Ryan, 1997).
-It is estimated that more than 150 million tonnes of plastics have accumulated in the world's oceans, and 4.6-12.7 million tonnes are added per year with an increasing tendency (Jambeck et al. 2015).
-Land-based sources are estimated to be responsible for approximately 80 percent of marine litter, though there are regional fluctuations, e.g., in the Northeast Atlantic, shipping and fishing activities may be significant sources of litter (reference here; Galgani et al. 2010).
+Plastics account for 73 percent of all marine litter (Bergmann et al., 2017o).
+It is estimated that more than 150 million tonnes of plastics have accumulated in the world's oceans (UNEP and GRID-Arendal, 2016), and 4.6-12.7 million tonnes are estimated to be added yearly from land-based sources (Jambeck et al. 2015).
+The largest share of marine plastic pollution is often attributed to the contribution from land-based sources associated with deficient waste management systems in intensively populated coastal regions.
+While there is an increasing number of models attempting to gauge the contribution of plastic pollution from land, including the contribution arriving through rivers, (Jambeck et al., 2015, Lebreton et al., 2017) there is no recent estimate of the contribution from activities at sea (i.e. fishing, shipping, aquaculture, etc.) and therefore it is impossible to accurately rank land-based vs. sea-based contributions.
+In any case regional differences in relative contribution, e.g., in the Northeast Atlantic, where shipping and fishing activities have been determined to be the most significant sources of litter (Galgani et al. 2010; van Sebille et al., 2016; Buhl-Mortensen and Buhl-Mortensen, 2017) already indicate that the input associated with both land-based and sea-based activities deserves more attention.

-Arctic Council Ministers adopted the Regional Programme of Action for the Protection of the Arctic Marine Environment from Land-based Activities (Arctic RPA) in 1998 and updated it in 2009.
+Arctic Council Ministers adopted the Regional Programme of Action for the Protection of the Arctic Marine Environment from Land-based Activities (Arctic RPA) in 1998 (PAME, 1998) and updated it in 2009 (PAME, 2009).
 The Arctic-RPA is a dynamic programme of action that uses a step-wise approach for its implementation and recognizes the continually evolving situation in the Arctic environment and the need for an integrated approach.
 It is the regional extension of the Global Programme of Action for the Protection of the Marine Environment from Land-Based Activities (GPA), and as such provides a framework for addressing the main pollution source categories and responding to the global concerns.
 Marine litter is one of eight contaminant sources of concern to the Arctic marine environment in the GPA and the Arctic RPA.

 Section I: Scope and Objectives